HighDimensionalEconLab/TuringCLIExample/README.md

-# Demo of CLI for Turing and Tensorboard test
+# Demo of CLI for Turing and Tensorboard

 ## Installation
 Do an